marcdred/bully-mact-tool/README.md

 This is version 3.3.1 of Marcdred's bully-mact-tool.
 At the moment I am learning git and plan on cleaning up this code in the future, please be patient.
-More information @ Bully Modding Discord or marcdred@outlook.com ( Beware that I rarely check this e-mail )
+More information @ Bully Modding Discord

 * Instructions for CAT_TO_MACT.py:
 	* ".MACT" files are very similar to regular ACT files but with a few tweaks.